lion328/gpu-passthrough/README.md

 Diffrent systems usually needs different workarounds, or need none of them at all.
 The one listed below are workarounds that I use for my system, sorted from common to uncommon.

+### Disable fast boot

+For debugging, it would be better to disable fast boot since it will make the system retains states that might be inconsistent of changes you made.

+### Using the latest driver

+Some of the workarounds, such as the fake battery table and hiding KVM, might not be needed on newer NVIDIA drivers.

 ### Standard Code 43 fixes

 Refer to the Arch Linux wiki: